saleor/saleor-docs/docs/api-reference.md

 ### Node

-An object with an ID
+An object with an ID.

 <table>
 <thead>